A health system rebranding is a major milestone event where everything is evolving: strategically, creatively, internally and externally.

 • The objective business case needs to change

-• The operational commitment to aligning the organization around its new identity, along with weaving new brand promises into measurement yardsticks.
+• The operational commitment to aligning the organization around its new identity, along with weaving new brand promises and delivery of brand message into measurement yardsticks.

 2. Respect history, but don’t cling to it.
 One major reason to rebrand is to maintain the relevance of your health system or hospital.
 Today, in the midst of so much change – reforms, the drive from volume to value, consumerism and a drastically changing competitive environment – you either evolve or you’ll fade away.
 While it’s beneficial to have a legacy to genuinely build upon, it’s dangerous to cling too tightly to it when so much around you is changing.

 3. Don’t rely too heavily on patient and community perspectives.
 There are times when it’s appropriate for current and prospective customers to weigh in on your intended tactics.
-But asking your long-standing hospital-based “sick-care customers” their point-of-view about your future vision and its accompanying signposts is not one of those times.
+But asking your long-standing hospital-based “sick-care customers” their point-of-view about your future vision, brand strategy and accompanying signposts is not one of those times.
 Remember that we have a predisposition to anything that is more familiar to us.
-So be careful about letting them steer your ship.
+So be careful about letting them steer your rebranding ship.

 5. Update your brand architecture.
 Brand architecture refers to the naming, structure and hierarchy of all of your offerings within your health system or hospital.
 As the face of your organization, it helps employees and customers better understand the relationship among your parent brand, hospitals, facilities, service lines, etc. As these are the everyday pathways into your brand, it’s important that the names and relationships reflect the strategic intent of your rebranding.